 In our survey of the State, we must begin with its territory.
 This is to be so situated that the city at its centre shall be ten miles from the sea; it is to be sufficient in extent to maintain the citizens in a 'temperate,' perhaps really in a somewhat meagre fashion; it is to be rather hilly than level, and varied in produce, though devoid of shiptimber.
 Imports will therefore be few, and exports also, and the State will be predominantly agricultural.
 It will have no fleet to ruin its national character and its constitution.
 Its city will be grouped round a central market-place surrounded by temples, close to which will stand the dicasteries and houses of the magistrates, and will be unwalled, though in a strong position, except so far as the plan on which the houses are erected renders them equivalent to a fortification.
-The population of the State should

-1 'When Turgot came into full power as the minister of Lewis XVI...he introduced the method of prefacing his edicts by an claborate statement of the reasons on which their policy rested' (J. Morley, Critical Miscellanies, second series, p.
+The population of the State should of the normal of the second series, p.
+206).
+Plato's idea that the State should make its voice heard in accents of persuasion, and should not leave this mode of influencing men to unauthorized persons, such as orators, dramatic poets, or even actors (817 C), was novel and weighty.
+The office of the minister of Lewis second series, p.
 206).
 Plato's idea that the State should make its voice heard in accents of persuasion, and should not leave this mode of influencing men to unauthorized persons, such as orators, dramatic poets, or even actors (817 C), was novel and weighty.
 The office of the preacher was little familiar to antiquity, and dawned only gradually even on the Hebrews.
 Preaching through the Statute-book was not, however, destined for the world's adoption.
 The rise of a Church satisfied in some respects Plato's craving for a gentler and more ratiocinative influence than that of threats and penalties.
 We note that Plato, though he excludes Forensic Rhetoric from the State (Laws 937 D sqq.), allows the State itself to call Rhetoric to its aid.